mandarpriya/Climate-Analysis/README.md

 # Climate Analysis :-
-This objective of this project is about analysing the Climate data afor Hamburg based on the data from the following https://www.dwd.de/DE/wetter/wetterundklima_vorort/schleswig-holstein_hamburg/hamburg/_node.html The data collected  is from the time period  1936-2023 based on daily frequency.
+The objective of this project is about analysing the Climate data afor Hamburg based on the data from the following https://www.dwd.de/DE/wetter/wetterundklima_vorort/schleswig-holstein_hamburg/hamburg/_node.html The data collected  is from the time period  1936-2023 based on daily frequency.
 Station i.d. :-  Hamburg Fuhlsbüttel Latitutde 53.6332 Longitude is 9.9881